telerik/blazor-docs/components/grid/export/events.md

 ### For CSV Export

-* `Stream` - `MemoryStream` - The output of the CSV export as a memory stream.
+* `Stream` - `MemoryStream` - The output of the CSV export as a `MemoryStream`.
 The stream itself is finalized, so that the resource does not leak.
-It can be read from its available binary data.
+To read and work with the stream, clone its available binary data to a new `MemoryStream` instance.

 ````CSV
 @* Get the output of the CSV export as a memory stream *@